DecisionsDev/decisions-metering/charts/openshift/README.md

 $ oc apply -f https://odmdev.github.io/decisions-metering/charts/openshift/HelmRepository.yaml
 ```

-2. Using the OpenShift Web console
+2. Using the OpenShift web console

 - Click the + button (import resource) at the top of the page.
 - Copy and paste the following YAML excerpt.